 Guided tour of Gangaikondacholapuram Brihadeeswarar Temple

-The Brihadeeswarar Temple at Gangaikondacholapuram was commissioned to be built by Rajendra Chola within twenty years of building the great temple of Tanjore by his father.
+Do remember that the Gangaikondacholisvaram or Brihadeeswarar Temple at Gangaikondacholapuram was commissioned to be built by Rajendra Chola, within twenty years of building the great temple of Tanjore by his father.

 The unmissable Nandi of Gangaikonda Cholapuram